 Understanding how to plan and maintain a budget is a foundation of financial health at every age and one of the essential financial skills for young adults.
 A budget is simply a way to understand how much money you have coming in, going out and where it’s going.
 And budgeting is easier than ever thanks to a multitude of mobile apps that do all the work for you.

 Bank Account Basics

-While it’s doubtful most Millennials have ever written a paper check or kept a manual check registry, they still need to understand some banking basics, such as minimum balance requirements, what it means to be overdrawn, amounts of overdraft fees and service fees, as well as how to access all their account information.
+While it’s doubtful most members of Gen Z have ever written a paper check or kept a manual check registry, they still need to understand some banking basics, such as minimum balance requirements, what it means to be overdrawn, amounts of overdraft fees and service fees, as well as how to access all their account information.